 Orlando, Florida is a world-renowned vacation destination, welcoming more than 50 million visitors each year.
-There are fun things to do in Orlando, like visit Walt Disney World Resorts and Universal Studios, but there are also plenty of free things to do in Orlando.
+There are fun things to do in Orlando, like grab Walt Disney World tickets or visit Universal Studios, but there are also plenty of free things to do in Orlando.
 With so many free activities in Orlando, it’s easy to see why travelers choose to visit year after year.

 1. Harry P. Leu Gardens

 Guests can enjoy three miles of walkways, rose gardens, a butterfly garden, ancient oak trees, and more at Harry P. Leu Gardens.
 Admission is free on the first Monday of every month.
 Normal admission is $10 for adults and $3 for children.

 2. Cornell Fine Arts Museum

 This free admission museum showcases over 6,000 art pieces ranging from the Renaissance to the Baroque period.
 Art lovers of all ages will not want to miss one of the oldest collections in all of Florida.